dramforever/vscode-ghc-simple/README.md

 - `ghcSimple.inlineRepl.codeLens`: Show code lens for GHCi REPL blocks

     Disable this if you don't like 'Run in GHCi' code lens littered around your files.
 If you disable the inline repl feature using `ghcSimple.feature.inlineRepl` you will also not see code lens.

+- `ghcSimple.inlineRepl.loadType`: `-fbyte-code` or `-fobject-code` for REPL

+    Whether to load modules with `-fbyte-code` or `-fobject-code` when using the REPL.
+The former is the default as it loads faster.
+The latter runs faster and can use FFI.
+Write `:set -fbyte-code` or `:set -fobject-code` as first line of GHCi REPL block to override.
+Note that code in GHCi is always interpreted bytecode.